-I’m a qualified mental health trainer and workshop facilitator.
 I have designed and delivered courses for a range of charities including Mind, Rethink, NIACE and the NHS.
 I deliver a range of training courses on wellbeing and mental health, and can develop bespoke in-house training for organisations.
 If this is something you’re interested in, please contact me for details.

 My first degree was in English Literature and I have a deep love of writing, metaphor and poetry.

 Creative and reflective writing has been a crucial part of my own growth and personal development.
 As a therapist, I enjoy experimenting with ways of integrating writing, music and other creative arts into the therapeutic process.